1313e/CMasher/docs/source/user/sequential/nuclear.rst

     :align: center

 The *nuclear* colormap is a visual representation of the colors commonly associated with nuclear radiation.
-Keep in mind that this is a misconception, as the nuclear/Cherenkov radiation coming from a nuclear reactor is usually bright blue.
+Keep in mind that this is a misconception, as the Cherenkov radiation coming from a nuclear reactor is usually bright blue, and nuclear/gamma radiation itself is colorless.
 It covers the lightness range of :math:`[0, 90]` and uses the color green.
 Like other colormaps, it is great at representing smooth information.